PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 ##### xUnit and MVC Testing \
 Microsoft provides the Microsoft.AspNetCore.Mvc.Testing package for integration testing of applications developed on top of ASP.NET Core, such as RESTful services.
 Using the \lstinline!WebApplicationFactory! as well as the
-\lstinline!HttpClient! provided by this package one is able to test their RESTful applications.
-Listing 3.3 shows how to use the MVC testing package alongside xUnit to test if a \lstinline!HttpClient! can to the server. \
+\lstinline!HttpClient! provided by this package one is able to test their RESTful applications. listing 4.3 shows how to use the MVC testing package alongside xUnit to test if a \lstinline!HttpClient! can to the server. \

 \begin{lstlisting}[caption=Basic usage of the MVC Testing package in conjunction with xUnit., label=lst:mvcTest, language={[Sharp]C}]
     //A Factory to build instances of the application to test.